Baker Skateboards: Bakerboys Distribution

 Formerly with the Blitz distribution company, Baker's distribution was newly managed by Bakerboys in 2011.

 The Palace skateboard brand, which won the "Brand of the Year" award at Europe's Brighton Trade Show in January 2012, announced a distribution deal with Bakerboys in July 2014.
 The video appeared on the "PWBC News" series that Palace produces.

 Heroin Skateboards

 Created by England-born artist Mark "Fos" Foster, the Heroin brand was named after Fos' addiction to "skateboarding."
 The global premiere of the Heroin skateboards video, Video Nasty, was held in Los Angeles, US on June 27, 2013, and included parts from Chet Childress, Deer Man of Dark Woods, Daniel Shimizu, Gou Myagi, Rogie, and Tom Day.
 Foster's debut American art show, "Diamonds And The Rough," was presented at the Kingswell Gallery in Los Angeles, US, on June 14, 2014.

-Palace Skateboards

-Palace Skateboards was founded around 2011 in England by Lev Tanju, who was part of a London-based skate crew known as the Palace Wayward Boys Choir.
-Tanju enlisted the assistance of friends like graphic designer Fergus "Fergadelic" Purcell (also design director at Marc by Marc Jacobs) and photographer Will Bankhead to launch the brand.
-Tanju explained in 2014: "I just wanted to make some skateboards that looked nice and skated nice."

 Hammers

 Greco's skateboard and clothing brand, Hammers, was launched in October 2014, as part of Bakerboys Distribution.
 Greco explained that the brand is "based on individuality, the pure moment of creation ...
 It's just based on creating."